joshbegley/nyt-latest/README.md

 `By Tim Balk`\
 https://nytimes.com/live/2024/11/27/us/trump-news/workers-union-criticizes-elon-musk-for-posts-identifying-federal-employees

-**Mexico’s President Cites ‘Excellent’ Talk With Trump Amid Tariff Tensions**\
+**Mexico’s President and Trump Describe a Positive Talk but Differ on Migration Details**\
-`President Claudia Sheinbaum of Mexico said she and the president-elect talked about Mexico’s efforts to curb fentanyl consumption and keep migrants from reaching the border.`\
+`The discussion between President Claudia Sheinbaum of Mexico and the president-elect came after Mr. Trump threatened tariffs unless Mexican authorities stopped migrants and drugs from coming across the border.`\
 https://nytimes.com/2024/11/27/us/politics/mexico-trump-tariff-tensions.html

 **How Will Trump’s Covid Contrarians Handle the Next Pandemic?**\